 - Strong communication that indicates you know what you mean and mean what you say.
 This will make the potential client comfortable that you’re the person for the job.

 - Listen to their needs.
 It’s not all about features and benefits, although that’s important, too.
-One of the most important thing for a potential client is that you listen to them and know what they want.
+One of the most important things for potential clients is that you listen to them and know what they want.
 This bodes well for the rest of the working relationship.

 - Gain rapport and lead them where you want them to go.
 Only once you have a potential client’s trust can you lead them where you want the meeting to go.
 They need to like you, trust you and believe that you can do what you say you do.